Chart Color Schemes

 AreaSearch assessment of residential development activity positions West Ryde - Meadowbank among the top 25% of areas assessed nationwide

-West Ryde - Meadowbank has averaged approximately 155 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 775 homes approved during this period.
-In the current financial year, FY26, 25 dwellings have been approved so far.
-On average, 1.3 people have moved to the area for each dwelling built over these five years.
-However, recent data shows an increase in this ratio to 4.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+West Ryde-Meadowbank has averaged approximately 155 new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, a total of 775 homes were approved, with an additional 40 approved so far in FY26.
+On average, 1.3 people moved to the area for each dwelling built over these five years, suggesting balanced supply and demand conditions.
+However, this ratio has intensified to 4.6 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

 Frequently Asked Questions - Development